Code-Institute-Submissions/Gym-Startup/README.md

 * On the classes page a schedule built in from html code showing classes and times.
 These will be fully responsive to look visually appealing on each device.
 * On the facilities page there is a contact form for users to register their interest in joining the gym.
 This is fully styled including the submit button.

-## Features Left to Implement in the future
+## Features left to implement in the future

 * An ability to log into the site to access other areas including the ability to book onto a class via the schedule page.
+* A testimonials section which would also have images of the people who left the testimonials, which could enhance more trust towards the site.

 # Technologies Used